Plant Problem Lab

 Root rot is more likely when decline comes with wet soil, sour smell, mushy roots, soft stems, or a sealed pot.
 It is worth checking carefully before repotting.

-For jade plant, adjust the diagnosis around this plant profile: Jade plants store water in thick leaves and stems.
+For jade plant, read this symptom alongside how the plant usually behaves: Jade plants store water in thick leaves and stems.
 Soft leaves, yellowing, or blackened stems usually point toward wet soil, while wrinkled leaves in dry soil point toward thirst.

 overwateringno drainagedense soillow light plus slow dryingoverwatering or slow-drying soillow light slowing growth and water use